piyushkanadje/piyushkanadje.github.io/content/about/index.md

 🎓 Master's in CES at [University Of California, Riverside](https://www.ucr.edu/)

-🔧 Software Engineer | BlockConvey
+🔧 Full Stack Software Engineer | BlockConvey

 🚀 Passionate about Scalable APIs and Responsive FrontEnd